MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 The ability to debug certain methods and/or variables can be restricted.
 For more information, see [NonDebuggable Attribute](attributes/devenv-nondebuggable-attribute.md).

-## Authenticating with Azure AD on Business Central on-premises
+## Authenticate with Azure AD on Business Central on-premises

 You can use Azure AD as the authentication mechanism for Business Central on-premises or containers.
 For more information, see [Azure AD authentication for Business Central on-premises](devenv-aad-auth-onprem.md).